-If you miss the deadline for contacting the Quality Improvement Organization, you can make an appeal to us, asking for a "fast review."
+If you miss the deadline for contacting the Quality Improvement Organization (which is within 60 days or no later than your planned discharge date, whichever comes first), you can make an appeal to us, asking for a "fast review."
 A fast review is an appeal that uses the fast deadlines instead of the standard deadlines.